-The Honorable Gary Watts Page 2 August 11, 2010

-In the opinion of this office, these same principles apply with equal force to your situation regarding a court order requiring you to release a biological specimen to an outside party.
+The August 11, 2010 opinion concluded that these same principles apply with equal force to your situation regarding a court order requiring you to release a biological specimen to an outside party.
 Therefore, such order must be followed unless it is reversed, modified, or vacated by proper proceedings.